Last Updated: 1 February 2021

 “PIPEDA” means the Personal Information Protection and Electronic Documents Act, as may be amended from time to time, a Canadian Act to support and promote electronic commerce by protecting personal information that is collected, used or disclosed in certain circumstances, by providing for the use of electronic means to communicate or record information or transactions.

-“Professional Services” means the professional services described in any Statement of Work that may be agreed to between you and Keyfactor.
+“Professional Services” means the professional services described in any Statement of Work that may be agreed to between Client and Keyfactor.
 Professional Services shall be limited to training, implementation and implementation related services as well as any comparable services to which the Parties may agree from time to time.
 In the event Client desires to engage Keyfactor to provide consulting services, data management services or for the creation of custom deliverables, Client and Keyfactor shall enter into an amendment to this Agreement and a new Order Form for such services.

 “Software” means downloadable software utilized for providing Client-Hosted Services.